tq-systems/meta-tq/meta-tq/README.md

 URI: https://git.yoctoproject.org/git/meta-freescale
 branch: scarthgap
-revision: tested with HEAD, at least commit c3630a3a ("Merge pull request #2232 from Freescale/backport-2195-to-scarthgap")
+revision: tested with HEAD, at least commit c3630a3aca9f ("Merge pull request #2232 from Freescale/backport-2195-to-scarthgap")
 layers: meta-freeescale

-**Attention:** The following distros defined in meta-freescale-distro are not tested with machines in meta-tq:
+**Attention:** The distros defined in `meta-freescale-distro` layer are not tested with machines in `meta-tq`:

 - fsl-framebuffer
 - fsl-wayland